karlveske/DS_Mental_Health/README.md

 ## The project consists of the following components.
 - Depression_Analysis Jupyter notebook -  exploratory analysis and visualizations of the data.
 - data_preparation Jupyter notebook - this further alters the train_cleaner2.csv dataset to be more suitable for ML
-- roc_and_confuscion_matrices Jupyter notebook - this is the notebook where ML model is created.
+- roc_and_confuscion_matrices Jupyter notebook - this is the notebook where the RandomForest ML model is created.

 The score we achieved in a Kaggle competition
 ![image](https://github.com/user-attachments/assets/bf648532-71b6-4b38-96d0-82f3f14dc038)